 Daily technical indicators are neutral.

-The daily MACD line is above its signal line since November 21, 2017.
-This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current short-term uptrend is getting stronger.
+The daily MACD line is above its signal line since July 5, 2018.
+The distance between MACD and the signal line is low and getting smaller.

 A Parabolic SAR (stop and reversal) indicator (73.56) comes close to the price (74.02).
 It indicates that the trend is getting weaker.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.